 Bush's broadcast of an ad on the draft-evasion issue using Time magazine's famous cover story asking whether Clinton could be trusted also led Clinton's media advisers to test a commercial featuring editorial responses from around the country.
 Though the ad was never broadcast, because people in focus groups felt it was too harsh, the spot illustrates the quick-response mentality of the Clinton team: "All across America people are hurting, and what is George Bush doing?
 The press calls his campaign gutter politics [St. Petersburg Times].
 Malicious and dangerous mudslinging [the Tennessean].
 Wrong, deceitful [Des Moines Register].
 It's sad to see a president stoop this low [Atlanta Constitution].
 Nasty and shrill [New York Times].
 Deplorably sordid [Los Angeles Times].
 Lies and attempted distraction [Hutchinson, Kan., News].
 Bush's smear ... new low [USA Today].
 Cheap shot, Mr. President [Miami Herald].
-Stop sleazy tactics and talk straight [Wilmington, Del., News [ournal].
+Stop sleazy tactics and talk straight [Wilmington, Del., News Journal].
 We can't afford four more years."36

 The same tactic was in evidence on October 7, when Bush raised the character issue in response to a question on the "Larry King Live" show.
 Under prodding from the host, Bush attacked Clinton for leading antiwar demonstrations while a student at Oxford University: "I cannot for the life of me understand mobilizing demonstrations and demonstrating against your own country, no matter how strongly you feel, when you are in a foreign land.
 Maybe I'm old fashioned, but to go to a foreign country and demonstrate against your own country when your sons and daughters are dying halfway around the world, I am sorry but I think that is wrong."
 When asked in the same interview about a student trip Clinton made to Moscow in 1969, Bush said: "I don't want to tell you what I really think.
-To go to Moscow, one year after Russia crushed Czechoslovakia, not remember who you saw there...."277
+To go to Moscow, one year after Russia crushed Czechoslovakia, not remember who you saw there. . . ."37 the president of engaging in a McCarthy-style smear on his patriotism.
+He also reminded Bush that in the 1950s, Bush's father, Sen. Prescott Bush, had displayed courage in standing up to McCarthy.

 In 1988, Bush's attacks were reported favorably by the press and Dukakis's weak rebuttals were seen as evidence of passivity.
 Bush's 1992 attack met a different fate.
 Clinton took the lead in responding.
-In the first presidential debate, Clinton turned to Bush and accused the president of engaging in a McCarthy-style smear on his patriotism.
-He also reminded Bush that in the 1950s, Bush's father, Sen. Prescott Bush, had displayed courage in standing up to McCarthy.
+In the first presidential debate, Clinton turned to Bush and accused